-University researchers have found in a clinical study that a low-carb plant-based diet significantly reduces LDL-c levels and triglycerides.
+University researchers have found that a low-carb plant-based diet helps lose weight and reduce bad cholesterol, including LDL-c and triglycerides.

 The research was led by David J.A.
 Jenkins, MD, PhD, DSc, Professor of Nutrition at the University of Toronto.